hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### miner_start

 Starts the mining process.
-To start mining, a miner coinbase must have been previously specified using the [`--miner-coinbase`](CLI/CLI-Syntax.md#miner-coinbase) command line option.
+To start mining, a miner coinbase must have been specified before using the [`--miner-coinbase`](CLI/CLI-Syntax.md#miner-coinbase) command line option.

 **Parameters**